probonopd/linuxdeployqt/BUILDING.md

 sudo make install
 ```

 * Build and install [patchelf](https://nixos.org/patchelf.html) (a small utility to modify the dynamic linker and RPATH of ELF executables; similar to `install_name_tool` on macOS).
-To learn more about this, see http://blog.qt.io/blog/2011/10/28/rpath-and-runpath/
+To learn more about this, see http://blog.qt.io/blog/2011/10/28/rpath-and-runpath/.
+Also available as Debian package `patchelf`.

 ```
 wget https://nixos.org/releases/patchelf/patchelf-0.9/patchelf-0.9.tar.bz2